 If you’re not looking for anything particularly fancy, but really need to establish a driveway, consider this project from Lady Lee’s Home.
 Utilizing materials like recycled, crushed concrete, this driveway is ideal for a rural setting or an area that’s prone to heavy rains.
 Packed gravel does a good job of keeping muddy puddles at bay, giving you a beautiful concrete driveway that is always clean and trim.

 The trickiest part of this project is sourcing the recycled concrete.
 Check Craigslist and call local concrete plants to see if they have any you can take off their hands.

 English Garden Inspired Driveway Ideas

 If you need a driveway to your detached garage but aren’t willing to sacrifice your lawn, consider this English garden-inspired path.
-The stone pavers add some traction to get your car to the garage but don’t take away from the overall aesthetic of your well-manicured yard and garden.
+Since we are not using something traditional like an asphalt driveway, the stone pavers add some traction to get your car to the garage but don’t take away from the overall aesthetic of your well-manicured yard and garden.

 I really like how the gaps between the pavers have grass growing through them, but you could certainly fill the space with pea gravel if you wanted a more established pathway.

 Usually, that small strip between the tracks for your tires goes completely unused, and is filled with gravel or grass.
 The idea of using that space to plant some succulents or ground cover is genius!
 It will add a pop of color to your otherwise bland driveway.
 Plus, who couldn’t benefit from a little extra garden space?

 If you’re not necessarily in the market for a whole new driveway, but want to add a little character to worn out, dirty concrete, consider this creative idea.
 All you need is one of these stencils and a power washer, and you’ll be able to add some really cool art to your driveway!

 Related Post: The Art Of The Dry Stack Stone Wall